Seattle Mariners: History

-On April 21, 2012, Philip Humber of the Chicago White Sox threw the third perfect game in Chicago White Sox history against the Mariners at Safeco Field in Seattle.
+On April 21, 2012, Philip Humber of the Chicago White Sox threw the third perfect game in White Sox history against the Mariners in Seattle.
 It was the 21st perfect game in MLB history.
-Mariners starting pitcher Kevin Millwood and five other pitchers combined to throw the tenth combined no-hitter in MLB history and the first in team history on June 8, 2012.
-The last combined one occurred in 2003, when six Houston Astros no-hit the New York Yankees in New York.
-The six pitchers used in a no-hitter is a major league record.
-Félix Hernández pitched the first perfect game in team history, shutting down the Tampa Bay Rays 1–0 at Safeco Field on August 15, 2012.
+Mariners starter Kevin Millwood and five relievers combined to throw the tenth combined no-hitter in MLB history, the first in Mariners history, on June 8.
+The six pitchers used in a no-hitter tied a major league record, first set by the Houston Astros in 2003.
+Félix Hernández pitched the first perfect game in team history, shutting down the Tampa Bay Rays 1–0 at Safeco Field on August 15.
 It was the 23rd perfect game in Major League Baseball history.
 The Mariners became the first team in Major League Baseball to be involved in two perfect games in one season.

-General Manager (GM) Jack Zduriencik was relieved of his position by the team on August 28, 2015.
-Jerry Dipoto, who formerly served as GM of the Los Angeles Angels of Anaheim, was hired as the new GM of the Mariners one month later.
-On October 9, 2015, manager Lloyd McClendon was fired, and the search for a new manager was begun.
-Scott Servais was named the new Mariners' manager on October 23, 2015.
+Zduriencik was fired on August 28, 2015.
+Jerry Dipoto, a former general manager of the Los Angeles Angels of Anaheim, was hired as the Mariners' new general manager one month later.
+On October 9, manager Lloyd McClendon was fired.
+Scott Servais was named the new Mariners' manager on October 23.

-Nintendo of America issued a press release on April 27, 2016, stating it would sell most shares it held of Seattle Mariners ownership to First Avenue Entertainment limited partnership.
-Nintendo retained a 10% ownership share of the team after the sale was completed in August 2016.
+Nintendo announced on April 27, 2016, that it would sell its controlling stake in the Mariners to First Avenue Entertainment limited partnership, led by John W. Stanton.
+Nintendo retained a 10 percent ownership share of the team after the sale was completed in August 2016.
+The franchise was valued at $1.4 billion at the time and included Root Sports Northwest, the team's regional television network.

+The Stanton/Dipoto/Servais era was characterized by two competitive phases.
+In the first phase, the organization tried to contend for a championship with the existing core of Robinson Cano, Félix Hernández, Nelson Cruz, and Kyle Seager.
+The team came close but ultimately missed the playoffs.
+Following the 2018 season, the organization pivoted to a rebuild, trading several players for prospects.
+Following a fallow period of 2019–20, the team returned to contention in 2021, winning 90 games but falling short of the playoffs.
+In 2022, with a new core including Julio Rodríguez, J. P. Crawford, Cal Raleigh, Luis Castillo, George Kirby, and Logan Gilbert, the team reached the postseason for the first time since 2001.
+This broke what was at the time the longest playoff drought of any team in the "Big Four" North American sports.
+Rodríguez also won the American League Rookie of the Year Award.
+In 2023, the team won 88 games but finished one game out of a playoff spot.
+In August 2024, Servais was fired after blowing a 10 game lead in the AL West over the Houston Astros and having the team fall back to .500.
+Servais was replaced by the team's former catcher Dan Wilson as manager.
+The team again missed the playoffs by one game.
+In 2025, the Mariners won their first AL West title since 2001.
+The 2025 Season marks the closest the Mariners have ever been to the World Series.